sihangliu/xfdetector/README.md

-## XFDetector: Cross-Failure Bug Detection in Persistent Memory Programs
+## Cross-Failure Bug Detection in Persistent Memory Programs

 ## Table of Contents
 * [Introduction to XFDetector](#introduction-to-xfdetector)